Unique to Minnesota? The State Fair Pronto Pup

 "There’s also corn flour, as well as wheat and rice flours, which give it a more grain-forward taste.
 There’s only a dash of sugar, unlike the sweeter corn dog crusts.
 And the sausages inside the savory breading are blended fresh in Wisconsin," the story noted.

-The story also went on to say that while the Pronto Pup can be found at other fairs and festivals across the country, it originated here in Minnesota, way back at the 1947 State Fair.
+The story also went on to say that while the Pronto Pup can be found at other fairs and festivals across the country, it was invented here in Minnesota, and made its first appearance on the midway, way back at the 1947 State Fair.

 However, this MPR story says while the Minnesota State Fair might have helped to popularize the Pronto Pup, it was actually invented by George Boyenton in Oregon in 1942 and moved east when Jack Karnis opened a franchise in Chicago in 1945.
 It was Twin Cities businessman William Brede who brought the franchise to Minnesota and unveiled it at the State Fair in 1947.